HL7/capstmt/input/pagecontent/specification.md

 Features are identified by an expression that includes the scope in which the feature is being asserted.
 Here's some examples:

-* feature-query?param=updateCreate(true) - the server supports updateCreate on the update interaction for all resources
+* $feature-query?param=updateCreate(true) - the server supports updateCreate on the update interaction for all resources
-* feature-query?param=searchInclude@CodeSystem(supplements) - the server supports _include=CodeSystem.supplements
+* $feature-query?param=searchInclude@CodeSystem(supplements) - the server supports _include=CodeSystem.supplements
-* feature-query?param=security.cors(false) - the server doesn't support CORS
+* $feature-query?param=security.cors(false) - the server doesn't support CORS
-* feature-query?param=security.cors(true) - the client requires a server that supports CORS
+* $feature-query?param=security.cors(true) - the client requires a server that supports CORS

 The full details of the expression format are described below.